-In addition to design visualization, 3D rendering also contributes to more informed decision making.
+Besides design visualization, 3D rendering also contributes to more informed decision-making.
 It allows architects to simulate different conditions, evaluate various design alternatives, and assess their impacts.
-For instance, daylight and shadow analyses can ensure the new elements won't negatively affect the historical building's features.
+For instance, daylight and shadow analyzes can ensure the additional elements won't negatively affect the historical building's features.

 Case Studies: Successful Merges of Historical and Modern Architectural Elements